BONDbATIF/chrome-timeline-logger/README.md

 ```

-- Best way to discover support events and their data is to make a recording in the timeline tool and examine it's output ;)
+- Best way to discover supported events and their data is to make a recording in the timeline tool and examine it's output ;)
 - I've also made an attempt to list them here [TimelineRecordTypes](./src/TimelineRecordTypes.coffee)